Your capital is at risk

-BitMEX, a P2P cryptocurrency derivatives trading platform, owned by HDR Global Trading Limited, has its headquarters in Hong Kong.
-As of yet, BitMEX is not registered with any legislative board.
+BitMEX, a P2P cryptocurrency derivatives trading platform, and is owned by the Hong Kong-based, HDR Global Trading Limited.
+Currently, BitMEX is not registered with any legislative board.
 Still, it is considered a trustworthy derivative exchange.
 Additionally, BitMEX takes extensive security measures to protect the digital assets of its customers.

-BitMEX functions more like a futures trading platform as it allows the users to buy futures and perpetual contracts.
-It is not a popular choice among novice traders, because it only offers advanced trading options like margin trading with 100x leverage.
+BitMEX functions more like a futures trading platform than an exchange, as it allows the users to buy futures and perpetual contracts.
+It is not a popular choice among novice traders since it only offers advanced trading options like margin trading with 100x leverage.
 BitMEX is aimed at seasoned, professional traders.

-This BitMEX review will analyse several aspects to provide you with an all rounded detailed overview of the exchange and its services.
-Although Cryptimi does its best to provide you accurate info and to update it on regular basis, we strongly recommend that you to visit BitMEX .com for any updates which might occur afterward.
+This BitMEX review will analyse the most important aspects of the platform to provide you with an all-rounded, yet detailed overview.
+Although Cryptimi does its best to provide you accurate info and to update it on a regular basis, we strongly recommend that you to visit BitMEX for any updates which might occur afterwards.

-Yes.
-BitMEX is considered a trustworthy platform to exchange cryptocurrencies.
-It protects the account of its users using 2FA (Two Factor Authentication) so that it is almost impossible for the hackers/fraudsters to steal information.
+In one word, Yes!
+BitMEX is considered a trustworthy platform to trade cryptocurrencies.
+It protects the account of its users using 2FA (Two Factor Authentication) making almost impossible for hackers/fraudsters to steal information.
 Additionally, BitMEX provides the option of IP Pinning so that users are notified if a login is made from an unknown device.
 Users may also make use of the PGP encryption to avoid spam emails.

-BitMEX stores all the Bitcoins on a cold storage multi-signature wallet to ensure maximum protection for the customer’s funds.
+BitMEX stores all user funds onto a cold storage multi-signature wallet to ensure maximum protection.
 Whenever a withdrawal request is placed by the customer, it is manually verified by two BitMEX employees in order to be approved.
 Moreover, BitMEX exchange never stores any private keys on its cloud-based servers.

-BitMEX (Bitcoin Mercantile Exchange) functions as a P2P Crypto trading platform.
+BitMEX, whose full name is Bitcoin Mercantile Exchange, functions as a P2P Crypto trading platform.
 As the name suggests, it allows users to buy digital currencies only using Bitcoins.
 It offers different types of trading contracts like Perpetual contracts, Future Contracts, Up Contract and Down Contracts.

-Bitcoins deposited by the customers are stored in cold storage multi-signature wallets.
-It requires multiple signatures to place a withdrawal request.
-Even if an attempt is made to hack the exchange, it is almost impossible to steal the customer’s funds as they are not only stored offline but also protected with multiple signatures.
+The BitMEX wallet is considered to be extremely safe to use since it requires multiple signatures to place a withdrawal request.
+Even if an attempt is made to hack the exchange, it is almost impossible to steal the customer’s funds as they are stored offline on hardware wallets.

-It won’t take more than a couple of minutes to create your account on the BitMEX exchange.
-The fee schedule is clearly mentioned on their website so that even a novice trader can understand it without any kind of difficulty.
-BitMEX supports password reset so that the users can reset that by following the instructions sent to their registered email address.
+It won’t take you more than a couple of minutes to create an account on the BitMEX exchange.
+Conveniently, the platform supports password reset so in case you forget or misplace it, you can easily set a new one, with instructions sent to your registered email address.

-To create an account on BitMEX, do the following:
+To create an account on BitMEX, follow these steps:

-To log in to your BitMEX account, follow the below steps:
+To log in to your BitMEX account, follow these steps:

-Follow the procedure below to deposit Bitcoins on BitMEX.
-Before making the deposit, you should ensure that the amount of BTC is greater than the minimum deposit amount.
+Follow this procedure to deposit Bitcoins on BitMEX.
+Before making your deposit you should ensure that the amount of BTC is greater than the minimum deposit amount for a particular trade.
 Scroll down to ‘Deposit Fees’ to learn more.

 BitMEX exchange doesn’t accept fiat currencies like EUR, USD, GBP.
 The only available option to trade digital currency on BitMEX is by first depositing Bitcoins (BTC).